-In the assessment of STI and LTI KPIs, the Board took account of the significant achievements obtained in the performance periods and the effort and dedication required to accomplish these milestones.
-These achievements include the sale of the agrochemicals business, the completion (and ultimate success) of the phase 3 rBV trials, and the installation and commissioning of the in-house DEP[®] scale-up facilities which will provide both financial and timing advantages.
+In the assessment of STI KPIs, the Board took account of the significant achievements obtained in the performance period and the effort and dedication required to accomplish these milestones.
+These achievements include the successful reporting of the two phase 3 clinical trial results for VivaGel® BV, licensing of VivaGel® BV, submission of the NDA (110,000+ pages), and successful completion of the first DEP® clinical trial for DEP® docetaxel.